Zooarchaeology

 -

 Researchers have long believed that ruling elites living on the hill at Great Zimbabwe preferentially ate younger, more tender beef (think veal) while lower-status people in the surrounding areas consumed poorer-quality meat.
 However, my recent re-analysis of cattle mortality across the site shows this wasn’t the case.
-Instead, people everywhere consistently slaughtered adult cattle to supply community-wide feasts.
-This suggests that beef consumption was not a marker of social and political division at the site, but a key practice that united people.
+Instead, people everywhere consistently slaughtered adult cattle to supply the community with food, tools, and ritual objects.
+This suggests that cattle were not only a source of food used to mark social and political division at the site, but a key resource that helped unite people.

 By integrating these zooarchaeological results with isotopic data showing that cattle were being brought to Great Zimbabwe from across the broader region, my team and I are uncovering complex networks of interaction, cooperation, and exchange that sustained the city for centuries.
-Together, the evidence for large-scale feasting on regionally sourced cattle challenges older narratives that portray Great Zimbabwe as a monument to hierarchy and inequality.
-Instead, these findings highlight how shared meals and long-distance ties helped hold the city and its diverse communities together.
+Together, the evidence for resource sharing facilitated by regional exchange networks challenges older narratives that portray Great Zimbabwe as a monument to hierarchy and inequality.
+Instead, these findings highlight how an emphasis on maintaining community cohesion and long-distance relationships helped hold the city together as it grew and flourished.

 Cattle incisors from Great Zimbabwe